felipehaack/jMangaDownloader/README.md

 ##Step by step - Dependencies

-First, We need to install some dependencies for each operating system.
+First, you need to install some dependencies for each operating system.

 ###Windows